tareq-71/tareq/README.md

-- Hi, I’m @iizam7
+- Hello, I’m Tareq Shkoukani
-- I’m interested in Computer Science and Electrical Engineering
-- I’m currently learning web development and new areas of coding
+- I am currently a student at The Ohio State University studying Electrical and Computer Engineering
-- 📫 How to reach me kshkoukani@outlook.com
+- 📫 How to reach me kshkoukani@outlook.com (personal email) or shkoukani.12@osu.edu (school email)

 <!---
 iizam7/iizam7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.